googleworkspace/workspace-guardrails-ps-ca/EN/03_Apply_Context_Aware_Access.md

 ## Validation

-* [ ] Validate that context-aware access levels are in place and meet security requirements.
+* [ ] Validate that Context-Aware access levels are in place and meet security requirements.
 * [ ] Validate that the access levels established allow for monitoring and preventing risky sign-ins.

 ## References